Haervwe/open-webui-tools/README.md

 ![Perplexica Pipe Example](img/Perplexica_pipe.png)
 *Example of Perplexica pipe search results with citations in Open WebUI*

-### Parallel Execution (New)

-Planner Agent v3 now supports parallel execution of tool calls and subagent calls via `asyncio.gather`.
-This significantly improves performance when multiple independent tasks can be performed simultaneously.

-- **`PARALLEL_TOOL_EXECUTION`**: When enabled, the planner executes all identified tool calls (including subagent calls) in parallel.
-- **`PARALLEL_SUBAGENT_EXECUTION`**: When enabled, subagents execute their internal tool calls (search, code interpreter, etc.) in parallel.

-> [!WARNING]
-> Parallel execution may lead to race conditions if tools have stateful dependencies within the same turn (e.g., one tool depends on a file created by another tool in the same turn).
-Use with caution for complex, inter-dependent workflows.
-Most standard search and generation tasks are independent and safe for parallelism.

 ---

 ### ComfyUI Image-to-Image Tool (Qwen Image Edit 2509)